Phineapple18/GhostSpectator_NWPluginAPI/README.md

 # GhostSpectator_NWAPI
-Plugin, that allows players change into Ghosts: Tutorials, that are undetectable to alive players and have no influence on course of the game.
+Plugin, that allows players change into Ghosts: Tutorials, that are undetectable to alive players and have no influence on a course of the game.

 ## Features
 - Ghosts can teleport to a random alive player by dropping an item declared in the config (a Lantern by default).